fedimint/fedimint.org/docs/GettingStarted/06-Running-a-Fedimint.md

 This is a broad membership base of society and as such there is likely to be a very wide range of practical use cases and varied implementation patterns for fedimints.

-As such, it is not the scope of the protocol to define how or why fedimints are deployed in practice, and no such specific templates are given, due to the variation in need and requirements of the community.
+Therefore, it is not the scope of the protocol to define how or why fedimints are deployed in practice, and no such specific templates are given, due to the variation in need and requirements of the community.

 Instead we expect to see a world where there a wide range (millions of individual fedimints) [deployed across the full spectrum of custody](https://fedimint.org/docs/GettingStarted/Who-are-the-fms).

 To support this approach Fedimint provides the protocol with minimal tools to run, monitor and manage operations.

-A set of APIs is then used to support 3rd party applications and services to extend these services and meet specific user needs, allowing for innovation in a competitive ecosystem outside of the core protocol.
+A set of APIs is to be used to support 3rd party applications and services.
+This will allow other projects and businesses to extend these services and meet specific user needs, allowing for innovation in a competitive ecosystem outside of the core protocol.

 ## Deployment Concepts